d12frosted/elpa-mirror/melpa/embark-consult-readme.txt

 preview for the entry at point.

-- `embark-consult-preview-minor-mode', a minor mode for Embark Collect buffers that automatically previous the entry at point as you move around.
+- `embark-consult-preview-minor-mode', a minor mode for Embark Collect buffers that automatically previews the entry at point as you move around.

 If you always want the minor mode enabled whenever it possible use:

 (add-hook 'embark-collect-mode-hook #'embark-consult-preview-minor-mode)

-If you don't want the minor mode automatically one and prefer to trigger the consult previews manually use this instead:
+If you don't want the minor mode automatically on and prefer to trigger the consult previews manually use this instead:

 (define-key embark-collect-mode-map (kbd "C-j")